(Updated November 2022)

 Most of this information was gleaned from this article which was written by someone who likely knows a lot more about the subject than I do, but even then there are people who disagree, so feel free to take your pick of explanations.
 Whatever the truth of the name, it’s an interesting little spot and the child in me who used to want to be a geologist was delighted by the strangeness of what nature produces.
 When another local couple arrived at the bridge, I decided to leave them to enjoy it alone and returned to the junction I’d just come from and headed up towards the Land God Temple.
 As far as I remember, this was the last proper uphill section of the walk.

-2h 29m – The walk along the road took about 20 minutes, and there were cafes and restaurants pretty much the whole way, then as the road neared the gondola station, there are several street food vendors selling a variety of cheap snacks, (I was there around midday on a Wednesday, so most shops were open but not all.
-I’d brought my own food and drink with me, but if I hadn’t, I might have refueled at one of the coffee shops.
+2h 29m – The walk along the road took about 20 minutes, and there were cafes and restaurants pretty much the whole way, then as the road neared the gondola station, there are several street food vendors selling a variety of cheap snacks.
+Since I visited on a Monday, both the gondola and the vendors were closed, but on almost any other day you’ll find somewhere to refuel.
 I’ve been to both Lazy Day Cafe (nice coffee, but really lives up to the name since I’ve tried to go two times and it has been closed), and Cat’s Got Nothing To Do Cafe – both were pretty good.

 2h 30m – At the gondola station, follow the road as it bends to the left past a few more shops.